Multi-faith remembrance services and activities are a key part of Inter Faith Week and help strengthen good inter faith relations at all levels

 The Royal British Legion is working to ensure that Remembrance is understood and available to all, and passed on to the next generation.
 The Inter Faith Network helped the RBL bring together a round table of faith communities in June 2019 to discuss this and British Future is working with the RBL on a series of ‘Remembering Together’ events.

 Government has also been seeking to widen the pattern of commemoration.
-Faith communities are represented at the Cenotaph each year and last year, for the first time, representatives of smaller faith communities were included.
+Faith communities are represented at the Cenotaph each year and in 2018, for the first time, representatives of smaller faith communities were included.

 The success of #Armistice100 initiatives was evident in a report published by the Department for Digital, Culture, Media and Sport in July 2019 entitled ‘Lessons from the First World War Centenary’.
 The report included findings from British Future’s research which identified that the commemorations were particularly successful at increasing public awareness of all the different communities involved in the War.
 For instance, they found that public awareness of the sacrifice of Indian soldiers in the First World War increased by 27% following the Centenary.

-This year and next year a particular focus of remembrance is the 75th anniversary of battles and key moments of WWII, for example recent commemorations of D-Day and of the battles of Kohima and Imphal.
+In 2019, a particular focus of remembrance was the 75th anniversary of battles and key moments of WWII, for example with commemorations of D-Day and of the battles of Kohima and Imphal.
 The terrible events of the Holocaust and particular dates relating to those are also being remembered.
+In 2020, we turned our attention to the 75th anniversary of the end of WWII.

 The red poppy of the RBL is the most recognisable emblem of remembrance.
 A special variant of this, the ‘khadi’ poppy, was introduced with the RBL last year to commemorate the contributions and sacrifices made by British Indian soldiers.
 It is of a material of the kind from which Mahatma Gandhi’s clothing, was made.
 There are also poppies of other colours distributed by organisations other than the RBL.
 A black poppy is a widely used symbol of remembrance for the African, Black and Caribbean communities’ contributions.
 A white poppy is worn by some to symbolise remembrance for all victims of war and a commitment to pacifism.